brettXX/PrecisTinyOled/README.md

 # PrecisTinyOled
 This small OLED Library is primarily for use with ATtiny 84/85/88/861 (ATTinyCore) and ATmega 168/328 via I2C, but it should work with just about any Microcontroller capable of utilizing the Wire library and I2C-based 128x32 and 128x64 oleds.

-It lacks support for geometric shapes, but custom icons and images can be rendered.
+This library was created to require minimal resources.
+While it lacks support for geometric shapes, custom icons and images can be created and even replace some facets of those shapes, such as for borders.

 The most basic use would be:
 ```cpp
 #include "PrecisTinyOled.h"
 PrecisTinyOled oled;          // Create one or more oled objects, though more than one is not advised.